AuDigitalHealth/lingo/docs/CONFIGURATION.md

 Some properties must be set to configure environmental properties such as

 - the location of your Authoring Platform/Snowstorm instance,
-- what 'project' within the authoring platform that you will be working on,
+- what 'project' within the Authoring Platform that you will be working on,
 - and the cookie Snowstorm is expecting to accept for authorisation.

 #### Necessary options